Tagaytay–Nasugbu Highway

 The Tagaytay–Nasugbu Highway, alternatively known as Tagaytay–Nasugbu Road and formerly as Tagaytay–Tuy–Nasugbu Port Road, is a 43.86 km, two-to-four lane, secondary highway in the provinces of Cavite and Batangas, Philippines, that connects the city of Tagaytay in Cavite and the municipality of Nasugbu in Batangas.

-The entire road forms part of National Route 410 (N410) from Tagaytay to Calaca and National Route 407 (N407) of the Philippine highway network from Calaca to Nasugbu.
+The entire road forms part of National Route 410 (N410) from Tagaytay to the Batangas–Cavite provincial boundary and National Route 407 (N407) of the Philippine highway network from such boundary to Nasugbu.

 Route description

-The highway starts at Tagaytay Rotunda, where it intersects with Aguinaldo Highway, Tagaytay–Calamba Road and Tagaytay–Talisay Road in Tagaytay.
-It then runs to the west, traversing Alfonso, which also shares its border with Laurel along the highway, Calaca, Nasugbu, Tuy, and again in Nasugbu.
+The highway starts at Tagaytay Rotunda, where it intersects with Aguinaldo Highway, Tagaytay–Calamba Road and Tagaytay–Talisay Road in Tagaytay, Cavite.
+It then runs to the west along the Tagaytay Ridge, eventually traversing the boundary of Alfonso, Cavite and Laurel, Batangas.
+It then fully enters the province of Batangas, where it traverses north of Mount Batulao, the city of Calaca, and the towns of Nasugbu and Tuy.
+It re-enters Nasugbu, where it ends at the intersection with J.P.
+Laurel Street (Ternate–Nasugbu Road) and Nasugbu–Lian–Calatagan Road.

+Alternate names

-The highway's segment from Palico Rotonda to its western terminus in Nasugbu is also known as Palico-Nasugbu Highway or Tuy-Nasugbu Highway, while its segment in Cavite is also known as Aguinaldo Highway.
-According to the Department of Public Works and Highways, its segment from Tagaytay Rotonda to the eastern end of Mahogany Avenue is part of the Tagaytay–Manila via Silang Road, while its segment from there to Diokno Highway is officially named as Tagaytay-Batangas via Tuy Road; the rest of the highway is officially named as is.
+The highway's segment from Palico Rotonda to its western terminus in Nasugbu is also known as Palico-Nasugbu Highway or Tuy-Nasugbu Highway.
+Its segment in Cavite is also known as Emilio Aguinaldo Highway or simply as Aguinaldo Highway, named after General Emilio Aguinaldo, the country's first president and a native of Cavite.
+According to the Department of Public Works and Highways, its segment from its eastern terminus at Tagaytay Rotonda to the eastern end of Mahogany Avenue, both in Tagaytay, is part of the Tagaytay–Manila via Silang Road, while its segment from there to Diokno Highway is officially named as Tagaytay-Batangas via Tuy Road; the rest of the highway is officially named as is.